sciones/mysite/_posts/2023-04-12-finance-boglehead.md

 ---
-title: "Finance: Boglehead, what is it?"
+title: "Finance: Bogleheads, What is it?"
 date: 2023-04-12
 categories:
   - Finance